shivansh-bhat173/RateLimiterMultithreadingWebserver/README.md

 ## Overview

-This project is a multithreaded Java server application that implements a sliding window counter which creates a timewindow with a  rate-limiting mechanism to control request rates per client based on their IP address.
+This project is a multithreaded Java server application that implements a sliding window counter which creates a timewindow with a  rate-limiting mechanism to control request rates per client based on their IP address stored in a concurrent HashMap.
 It utilizes a thread pool to efficiently handle multiple concurrent requests, significantly improving performance compared to a traditional single-threaded  server.

 ## Features